 - Note: This content is under review

-- In higher grades, focus should shift to specific forms of violence (like bullying and dating) and interventions should rely on greater social skills training.
+- For lower grades, focus on disruptive and antisocial behavior and use a cognitive-affective approach.
+For higher grades, focus on specific forms of violence (like bullying and dating violence) and incorporate greater social skills training.

 - Involve parents, peers, and/or community members while implementing the intervention program.